Quickselect: Algorithm

+This select function works only with the Lomuto partition scheme.
+This is because select assumes that the return value from partition is the position of the pivot.
+This is true for the Lomuto partition scheme, but not for the Hoare's partition scheme.
+In Hoare's scheme, the return value is the last index of the "left" partition, and the pivot is not guaranteed to be "in between" the partitions.

+The recursion, as presented, also only works with Lomuto's scheme, as it assumes that the right partition starts with pivotIndex +1, while when using Hoare's scheme, the right partition starts at pivotIndex.

 Time complexity

 Like quicksort, quickselect has good average performance, but is sensitive to the pivot that is chosen.
 If good pivots are chosen, meaning ones that consistently decrease the search set by a given fraction, then the search set decreases in size exponentially and by induction (or summing the geometric series) one sees that performance is linear, as each step is linear and the overall time is a constant times this (depending on how quickly the search set reduces).
-However, if bad pivots are consistently chosen, such as decreasing by only a single element each time, then worst-case performance is quadratic: $O(n^2).$ This occurs for example in searching for the maximum element of a set, using the first element as the pivot, and having sorted data.
+However, if bad pivots are consistently chosen, such as decreasing by only a single element each time, then worst-case performance is quadratic: $O(n^2).$ This occurs, for example, in searching for the maximum element of a set, using the first element as the pivot, and having sorted data.
 However, for randomly chosen pivots, this worst case is very unlikely: the probability of using more than $Cn$ comparisons, for any sufficiently large constant $C$, is superexponentially small as a function of $C$.

 Variants

 The easiest solution is to choose a random pivot, which yields almost certain linear time.
-Deterministically, one can use median-of-3 pivot strategy (as in the quicksort), which yields linear performance on partially sorted data, as is common in the real world.
+Deterministically, one can use the median-of-3 pivot strategy (as in Quicksort), which yields linear performance on partially sorted data, as is common in the real world.
 However, contrived sequences can still cause worst-case complexity; David Musser describes a "median-of-3 killer" sequence that allows an attack against that strategy, which was one motivation for his introselect algorithm.

 One can assure linear performance even in the worst case by using a more sophisticated pivot strategy; this is done in the median of medians algorithm.
-However, the overhead of computing the pivot is high, and thus this is generally not used in practice.
-One can combine basic quickselect with median of medians as fallback to get both fast average case performance and linear worst-case performance; this is done in introselect.
+However, the overhead of computing the pivot is high, and thus, this is generally not used in practice.
+One can combine basic quickselect with median of medians as a fallback to get both fast average case performance and linear worst-case performance; this is done in introselect.

 Finer computations of the average time complexity yield a worst case of $n(2+2\log 2+o(1)) \leq 3.4n + o(n)$ for random pivots (in the case of the median; other k are faster).
 The constant can be improved to 3/2 by a more complicated pivot strategy, yielding the Floyd–Rivest algorithm, which has average complexity of $1.5 n + O(n^{1/2})$ for median, with other k being faster.